revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 - Matheus Facure — *Causal Inference for the Brave and True* (Chapter 2: Randomized Experiments)

-However, all examples, datasets, and interpretations are **original and tailored to practical marketing use cases**.
+However, all examples, datasets, and interpretations are **tailored to practical marketing use cases**.

 ---